 Overview of ACT Scoring

 So how is the ACT scored?
-The ACT has four sections, sometimes called subject areas: English, Math, Reading, and Science.
+The ACT has four multiple choice sections, sometimes called subject areas: English, Math, Reading, and optional Science.
 Each subject area is given a scaled score between 1 and 36.
-Those area scores are then averaged into your composite score, which also ranges between 1 and 36.
+The optional Writing section is scored with a completely different process, resulting in a score out of 12.

 So where do those scaled scores come from?
 The scaled scores from 1 to 36 are converted from your raw scores on each of the subject areas.
-Your raw score is simply the total number of questions you answer correctly in each section.
-There is no point deduction for wrong answers on the ACT.
+Your raw score is the number of scored questions you answer correctly in each section.
+Experimental questions are not counted and there is no point deduction for wrong answers on the ACT.

 How Are Raw ACT Scores Turned Into Scaled Scores?